deanmoffitttttttt/Wine-for-ChromeOS/README.md

 ## Additional resources
 - To learn more about Wine, visit winehq.org
-- The original source is at [linuxmadesimple.info](https://www.linuxmadesimple.info/2021/01/how-to-use-and-install-wine-60-on.html), however is simplified here.
+- The original source is at [linuxmadesimple.info](https://www.linuxmadesimple.info/2021/01/how-to-use-and-install-wine-60-on.html)